-The roadmap above states the date, the name, the goal, the key feature, and the metrics for each major release or product version.
+The roadmap above states the date, the name, the goal, the key feature, and the metrics for each product version.
 It is a goal-oriented product roadmap, and it applies the GO roadmap template, which is explained in more detail in my post “The GO Product Roadmap”.

 The benefit of a goal-oriented roadmap is that it shifts the conversation from arguing over features to agreeing on shared goals.
 This mitigates the conflict between viewing roadmap features as commitments and agile teams who only commit for next few weeks.

 A product roadmap can provide the following benefits:

 - Provides a continuity of purpose and communicates how you see the product develop over the coming months.

 - Facilitates stakeholder collaboration and helps the individuals understand how they can contribute to make the product a success.

 - Helps with prioritisation; allows you to state if and when a benefit will be provided or a feature implemented.

 - Unburdens the product backlog; you can focus the backlog on the next major release / product version, as I explain in more detail below.

 - Helps acquire a budget by stating the benefits the product is likely to create.